How Can You Tell If You Have High Emotional Intelligence? – Part II

 Not Easily Offended

 Emotional intelligence involves a thorough knowledge of yourself and the ability to control your emotions.
-Combined, this makes you difficult to offend.
+Combined, this makes for strong character development.
 You are confident in who you are and are able to understand when someone is simply making a joke versus when they are degrading you.
 You don’t let people easily get under your skin.

 An Ability To Judge Character